mtaylor/activemq-artemis/docs/user-manual/en/address-model.md

 N.B.
 If the queue is auto created, it will be auto deleted once there are no consumers and no messages in it.
 For more information on auto create see

+## Basic Address Configuration

+The following examples show how to configure basic point to point and publish subscribe addresses.

-## Configuring an Address for Point-to-Point Messaging
+### Point-to-Point Messaging

 Point-to-point messaging is a common scenario in which a message sent by a producer has only one consumer.
 AMQP and JMS message producers and consumers can make use of point-to-point messaging queues, for example.
 Define an anycast routing type for an address so that its queues receive messages in a point-to-point manner.